tiwong/tiwong.github.io/maths.md

 2. Mock automorphic forms and the BPS index.
 [ArXiv](https://arxiv.org/abs/1710.06653)

-4. On the computational complexity of MSTD sets, with T. Mathur.
-[ArXiv](https://arxiv.org/abs/1810.07358) (not for publication)

-5. Refinements of the trace formula for GL(2).
+3. Refinements of the trace formula for GL(2).
 [ArXiv](https://arxiv.org/abs/1910.03733)

-6. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam. *Under revision*
+4. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam. *Under revision*

-6. On stable orbital integrals and the Steinberg-Hitchin base.
+5. On stable orbital integrals and the Steinberg-Hitchin base.
 [Preprint](stablegerms.pdf)

-7. On the unitary part of the stable trace formula.
+6. On the unitary part of the stable trace formula.
 [Preprint](Maps2.pdf)

-8. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.
+7. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.

-9. A weighted invariant trace formula.
+8. A weighted invariant trace formula.
 [Preprint](WITF.pdf)

-10. A weighted stable trace formula.
+9. A weighted stable trace formula.
 [Preprint](WSTF.pdf)

-11. Zeroes of Rankin-Selberg L-functions and the trace formula
+10. Zeroes of Rankin-Selberg L-functions and the trace formula

+### On the back burner

+1. On the computational complexity of MSTD sets, with T. Mathur.
+[ArXiv](https://arxiv.org/abs/1810.07358) (not for publication)

 ### Some past teaching: